 Within his concept, Aluwaine sought to provide a viable off-grid solar lighting solution for education in Africa.
 600 million people are without electricity in Africa, with 1 in 3 primary schools affected.
 Chigubhu is a Shona word for plastic container/water bottle and the idea behind this concept is based on plastic and electronic waste recycling.
 Whilst seeking to introduce solar lighting systems for school buildings, Aluwaine’s project also proposes a means of re-using plastic and electronic waste, providing students and communities with transportable, safe light sources.

-Watch Aluwaine's initial video introduction and see his full presentations for the SLL Young Light 2020 finals via the Lux Review.
+Watch Aluwaine's full presentations for the SLL Young Light 2020 finals via the Lux Review.

-Meet the other 2020 finalists and watch an introductory video, outlining their successful entries below:
+Find out more about the 2020 finalists and watch their introductory videos, outlining their entries below:

 Aleix Llenas, Spectrally Tunable Lighting for the Real World: A UK Case-study in Tracking Human Behaviour and Implications for Future Technology